jphomm-1966636/GymManagementProject/README.md

         REACT_APP_DB_DATABASE=GymManagement
         REACT_APP_DB_PORT=1433

-4️⃣ Start the React Frontend
+4️⃣ Start the React Frontend & Backend
-    in the terminal use:
+    in the terminal use (/frontend/):
         - npm start
     Then, open your browser and go to:
         - http://localhost:3000

+    For the backend, in the terminal, use (/backend/):
+        - nodemon server.js